 It’s tempting to view all development teams as homogeneous masses that operate with equivalent efficiency.
-When looking for ways to improve our team productivity, we tend to overlook the human factor in the equation and either embrace new management methodologies or focus on incrementally improving some existing processes (i.e. requirements management, bug tracking, etc.).
+When looking for ways to improve our team’s productivity, we tend to overlook the human factor and rush either embrace new management methodologies or focus on incrementally improving some existing processes like requirements management or bug tracking.

-Certainly, there is always room for process optimization and by doing so, we can probably realize some additional efficiencies.
+Certainly, there is always room for process optimization which will probably yield some additional efficiencies.
 But ultimately, these actions will translate to a relatively small enhancements to the team’s overall performance.

-In order to realize an order of magnitude improvement, we need to focus on the cornerstone of the technology and development process, the “individual”.
+In order to realize an order of magnitude improvement, we need to focus on the ‘individual’, who in my opinion is the cornerstone of the technology and development process.
 It has been shown in numerous studies (e.g. Steve McConnell’s Rapid Development) that different teams within the same organization can have significantly varying delivery efficiencies.

 So how do we explain the formation of islands of excellence within the same organization?
 After all, don’t all teams within the company share the same HR resources, training, tools and culture?

 The short answer is that operational excellence has a lot to do with management style, team structure, and makeup.
 Let me explain.